InfProbSciX/infprobscix.github.io/pages/about.md

 permalink: /about/
 ---

-I'm a statistician + data scientist in London with interests in statistics, machine learning, computer science, mathematics, science & scientific philosophy.

-Proficient with R, Python, Stan & Tensorflow.
-Know a bit of C++ and general comp sci.
-Studied for an MPhil (Cambridge) and a BSc Hons (Edinburgh) in subjects that may or may not resemble statistics.
+I'm an incoming PhD student with interests in probabilistic machine learning and the philosophy of science.
+I have some experience working as a statistician and data scientist in London - mainly using R, Python and Stan.